Defining Data

 the birthday is "March 22, 1990"

-To define a list of values for a data element, separate the values by commas.
+To define a list, separate the values by commas.
 For example:

 the email addresses are "[email protected]", "[email protected]" and "[email protected]"